linear/linear/docs/API.md

 ## Getting started

-To make your first requests, it's recommended to use an API client which supports GraphQL.
-[Insomnia](https://insomnia.rest/) is a free HTTP client which supports GraphQL.
-[GraphQL Playground](https://github.com/prisma/graphql-playground) from Prisma is a dedicated GraphQL client which also has a desktop app.
+To make your first requests, it's recommended to use an API client that supports GraphQL.
+[Insomnia](https://insomnia.rest/) is a free HTTP client that supports GraphQL.
+[GraphQL Playground](https://github.com/prisma/graphql-playground) from Prisma is a dedicated GraphQL client that also has a desktop app.

 Once you have your client installed, you can start making queries (read) and mutations (write) to the API.